Washington Secretary of State says election systems 'fully secure' as Election Day nears

-OLYMPIA, Wash — With Election Day just over a week away, Washington Secretary of State Kym Wyman says the software, systems, and people securing voters’ ballots are stronger than ever.
+OLYMPIA, Wash. — With Election Day just over a week away, Washington Secretary of State Kim Wyman says the software, systems, and people securing voters’ ballots are stronger than ever.

 “We're confident that our system has not had any breaches, it's not been compromised in any way and it is still operating fully secure,” Wyman said during a virtual press conference with county elections officials on Monday.